codex-storage/nim-codex/docs/Marketplace.md

 }
 ```

-shows that a request has been submitted but has not yet been filled.
+Shows that a request has been submitted but has not yet been filled.
 Your request will be successful once `"state"` shows `"started"`.
 Anything other than that means the request has not been completely processed yet, and an `"error"` state other than `null` means it failed.